 - The day before, add your ice cream churning bowl* to the freezer to properly chill.

 - The same day, prepare your base.
 Add the water, coconut milk, cane sugar, cocoa powder, and salt to a large saucepan and whisk to combine.
 Bring to a low boil over medium-high heat, whisking frequently.
 Once it reaches a low boil, continue cooking and whisking for 1 minute.

 - Remove from the heat and add the chocolate and vanilla.
 Whisk until melted.

-- To remove any graininess, add to a blender and blend for 30 seconds on high.
-Then transfer to a mixing bowl and chill thoroughly overnight.
+- Then transfer to a mixing bowl and chill in the fridge for 2 hours or until room temperature or cooler.
+Optional: To remove any graininess, add to a blender and blend for 30 seconds on high.

-- The next day, add your chilled base to the ice cream maker and churn according to the manufacturer's instructions - about 30 minutes or until it looks like soft serve (see photo).
+- Add your chilled base to the ice cream maker and churn according to the manufacturer’s instructions – about 30 minutes or until it looks like soft serve (see photo).

-- Enjoy as sort serve, or transfer to a parchment-lined dish or loaf pan, cover securely, and freeze for 4-6 hours, or until firm.
+- Enjoy as soft serve, or transfer to a parchment-lined dish or loaf pan, cover securely, and freeze for 4-6 hours, or until firm.